SAT Test Prep Classes

 By the end, students will have a firmer grasp on how to read, write, and analyze rhetoric critically, and their grammar skills will have been refined.
 The last few days provide the most practice, which places a greater responsibility on students.
 The essay class will focus on how to interpret and analyze more contemporary forms of argument and commentary.

 The final instruction in math, much like the final week of verbal, focuses on refining the test taking skills and strategies for students.
-While students will have had ample access to homework and in-class problems, we will also be working through 10 practice sets, drill sets, and weekly assignments.
-Students’ areas of weakness will also continue to be addressed as they solve more practice problems.
+We will continue to address students’ areas of weakness as they solve more practice problems.
+While students will have had ample access to homework and in-class SAT test problems, we will also be working through 10 single-section practice sets, drill sets, and weekly assignments.
+In addition, students will complete three full SAT practice tests in a two-week period.

 |8 am||Breakfast||Breakfast||Breakfast||Free Time|